SMXKY/Atlantic-Pearl-Hotel-API/algorithms/Auth/accountCreation.algo.md

 - create guest document
 - send and email of account creation confimraiton together with an email comfirm link
 - send email saying account has been successfuy confirmed

+## activityLog

+- In every controller before sending an Ok response store the activity log in the database